 Buying a new car insurance policy

-Usually, insurance providers give discounts to married couples or offer one for multi-car discounts if you and your partner insure your cars under the same policy.
-So chances are you might have to pay higher insurance rates after the divorce.
+Usually, car insurance companies give discounts to married couples or offer one for multi-car discounts if you and your partner insure your cars under a joint car insurance policy.
+So chances are you might have to pay higher insurance rates after the divorce with a separate car insurance plan.
 Then again, if your spouse had a poor driving record with multiple DUIs or at-fault car accidents, while your driving history was mostly clean, you may get to pay less than you did before.

 We ran insurance quotes on Insurify, which gives you free quotes for your profile, for a sample driver.
 The quotes are for a 40-year-old female in St. Augustine, Florida, who drives a 2016 Honda Accord and recently got a divorce.
 Below are the quotes from when she applied for car insurance with her partner and when she applied by herself after their divorce.